ChrysKoum/HomAlert/README.md

 Firebase is a platform developed by Google for creating mobile and web applications.
 It provides a variety of tools and services to help you develop high-quality apps.

-- **firebase-admin**: This is the Firebase Admin SDK that enables access to Firebase services from privileged environments (like servers).
 - **firebase**: This is the client-side Firebase SDK.

 ### Winston